ywleung/pubg/README.md

 EDA.ipynb performs Exploratory Data Analysis and a preliminary model on the train set. neural_network.ipynb and lightGB.ipynb perform feature engineering and modeling.

 Conclusion:
-group statistics are the most important features to the prediction neural network is unstable in this dataset
+- group statistics are the most important features to the prediction<br>
+- neural network is unstable in this dataset